Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-The previous two sections demonstrated that whenever there is energy conservation in the tVG, these equations also enjoy a second constant of motion.
-This leads to oscillatory solutions, for each of the nine subclasses of the tVG as well as the general case where all parameters are nonzero.
+The previous two sections demonstrated that whenever there is energy conservation in the TVG, these equations also enjoy a second constant of motion.
+This leads to oscillatory solutions, for each of the nine subclasses of the TVG as well as the general case where all parameters are nonzero.
 In the absence of energy conservation, this is not the case and the dynamics admit richer possibilities.
-To show this, we list the constants of motion for the nine different subclasses in Table 5.
-Detailed calculations have been relegated to Supplementary Information.
-Recall that the general case possesses no constants of motion.
-Table 5 shows that, for the different subclasses, the number of constants of motion ranges from zero to two.
-The last two degenerate subclasses possess two independent constants, as shown in the Appendix.

-Two constants of motion are enjoyed by those subclasses having either $a=b=c=0$ or $b=c=0$, or $a=b=0$ for the degenerate cases (Table 5).
+To show this, we list the quadratic invariants for the nine different subclasses in Table 3 (details in SI).
+Recall that the general case possesses no quadratic invariants.
+Without energy conservation, for the different subclasses the number of such invariants ranges from zero to two.
+The last two degenerate subclasses possess two independent constants (SI). \begin{itemize} \item Two invariants are enjoyed by those subclasses having either $a=b=c=0$ or $b=c=0$, or $a=b=0$ for the degenerate cases (Table 3).
 These subclasses are the ones containing at most a single linear coefficient.
 For example $b=c=0$ simplifies the equations for the coefficients

 so $d_{010}=d_{001}=0$, which leaves two independent equations